Linux tr command

 |[:class:]||Represents all characters belonging to the defined character class.
 Class names are:

-For specific information as to which ASCII characters are included in these classes, see ctype and related manual pages.
+For specific information for what ASCII characters are included in these classes, see ctype and related manual pages.

 "[=equiv=]" Represents all characters belonging to the same equivalence class as equiv, ordered by their encoded values.